Chemotherapy for liver cancer

 You can view and print the quick guides for all the pages in the treating liver cancer section.

 You have this treatment in the X-ray department.
 You have a local anaesthetic injection and possibly a mild sedative.
 The doctor puts a tube called a catheter into the large artery at the top of your leg called the femoral artery.
-The doctor can then thread the catheter along the femoral artery until it reaches the hepatic artery that supplies blood to the liver.
+The doctor then threads the catheter along the femoral artery until it reaches the hepatic artery that supplies blood to the liver.

 The doctor will check that the catheter is in the right place in the liver.
 Then they inject the chemotherapy into the catheter.
 The drugs you are most likely to have are doxorubicin or cisplatin.
 The doctor also injects something to block the blood flow to the tumour.
 This might be tiny plastic beads or a type of gel.
 Blocking the flow of blood to the cancer (embolisation) helps to kill the cancer cells because it cuts off the tumour's food and oxygen supply.
 It also helps to keep the chemotherapy drugs in the liver for longer.
 Some types of beads actually release chemotherapy directly to the liver, rather than the doctor adding the chemotherapy and beads separately.